Please Believe Me! 3 Lessons Graduate Students Learn the Hard Way

 Lesson 3: Your thesis/dissertation deadline is not the date of your defense

 Many students conflate, sometimes subconsciously, when they are defending with their thesis/dissertation due date.
 In reality, your thesis or dissertation is due around 6 to 8 weeks before your scheduled defense.
 Why?
-It’s customary to give your committee two weeks to read your draft prior to your defense.
+It’s customary to give your committee two weeks to read your draft before your defense.
 It’s also customary to provide your committee chair with the draft before it is approved to go to your committee, so that’s another two weeks.
 Usually, you will need to address your chair’s feedback before sending it to the full committee, so you will need time to make revisions.
 Two weeks is a standard estimate.
-It can be shorter if your chair has been providing regular feedback but longer if your chair has been largely hands-off.
+It can be shorter if your chair has been providing regular feedback, but longer if your chair has been largely hands-off.
 So, 2 + 2 + 2 is…6 weeks ahead of time.

-You can imagine the stress and anxiety students experience when finally internalize this deadline and realize how little time they have left, despite my repeated warnings.
+You can imagine the stress and anxiety students experience when they finally internalize this deadline and realize how little time they have left, despite my repeated warnings.
 My suggestion, create a countdown of days until your full draft must go to your advisor to help you internalize the real deadline.

 I hope you take heed of the lessons I and others have learned the hard way and avoid the stress and pain that comes along with them.
 When you make mistakes, let them be your own, not ours. 😉

-Wishing You All the Best in Your Academic Success.
+Wishing You All the Best in Your Academic Success. –Dr. Cristie Glasheen, Your Graduate Student Success Coach.

 Admissions Coaching